Staying healthy and safe during your pregnancy is important for you and your baby.

 More about eating well, keeping active and drinking alcohol during pregnancy

-Smoking is the biggest cause of health problems in developing and newborn babies, so stopping is the best thing you can do for both you and your baby.
+Smoking is the biggest cause of health issues in developing and newborn babies, so stopping is the best thing you can do for both you and your baby.

 More about smoking in pregnancy